whitedark9/medical-notes/src/pages/bloc/paediatry/cvs/patent-ductus-arteriosus.md

 - Increase oxygen and pressure in the pulmonary artery
 - The catheter can be passed from the pulmonary artery across the ductus into the descending aorta

-## Complication

-- Heart failure most often in early infancy (large PDA)
-- Infective endocarditis
-- Pulmonary/Systemic embolism [^2]
-- Eisenmenger syndrome (Rare)
-- Non-infective thrombosis of the ductus with embolization and paradoxical emboli [^3]
-- Ductus calcification
-- Ductus/Pulmonary artery aneurysm [^4]

-[^2]: Vegetations from the right side of the heart or PDA can travel to the lungs, causing `pulmonary embolism`.
-If there is a right-to-left shunt or if the vegetations are located on the left side of the heart, emboli can enter the systemic circulation, causing `systemic embolism`.
-[^3]: Paradoxical emboli occurs when a thrombus (blood clot) travels from the venous system to the arterial system (through ductus)
-[^4]: Abnormal dilation of pulmonary artery

 ## Treatment

 ### Medical Treatment